-SECTION 7.4 Rights Upon Expiration or Termination.
-Following the expiration or termination of this Agreement, all further rights and obligations of the Parties under this Agreement shall terminate.
-Notwithstanding the foregoing, the expiration or termination of this Agreement shall not affect the rights and obligations of the Parties arising prior to such expiration or termination; and provided further that the Parties shall not be relieved of (i) their respective obligations to pay monies due or which become due as of or subsequent to the date of expiration or termination, and (ii) any other respective obligations under this Agreement which specifically survive or are to be performed after the date of such expiration or termination, including the provisions of Sections 5.1 and 6.3.
+SECTION 7.3 Rights Upon Termination.
+Following a termination of this Agreement, all further rights and obligations of the Parties under this Agreement shall terminate.
+Notwithstanding the foregoing, the termination of this Agreement shall not affect the rights and obligations of the Parties arising prior to such expiration or termination; and provided further that the Parties shall not be relieved of (i) their respective obligations to pay monies due or which become due as of or subsequent to the date of expiration or termination, and (ii) any other respective obligations under this Agreement which specifically survive or are to be performed after the date of such expiration or termination, including the provisions of Article V and 6.3.
 Any Firm Order, including a Last-Time Buy Order, submitted prior to the expiration or termination of this Agreement shall be filled by Supplier pursuant to the terms hereof even if the delivery date is after expiration or termination.